top of page

 Is BlueRoom used by the Army?

-Yes, BlueRoom is used by Royal Australian Air Force and Royal Netherlands Army along with others.
+Yes, BlueRoom is used by the Royal Australian Air Force and Royal Netherlands Army, among others.

 Does MR require a physical fuselage?